|

 the preflight on subsequent legs flown on the same day.
 However, someone

-should perform a post flight after every leg, and a pilot should do
+should perform a post flight after every leg, and a pilot should do a walk-

 around before every flight.